About Us...

 5.3 Downtown Las Vegas

-Three hotels that you might want to visit are Binion’s Horseshoe, the Golden Nugget and The Plaza.
-All go back to the earliest days of Las Vegas gambling ...and all three were recently sold and are in the process of being refurbished.
+Three hotels that you might want to visit are Binion's Horseshoe, the Golden Nugget and The Plaza.
+All go back to the earliest days of Las Vegas gambling ...and all three were recently refurbished.

-Steeped in Las Vegas history, the legendary Binion's Horseshoe Hotel-Casino (at 128 E. Fremont Street) has been the home of the annual World Series of Poker for nearly 35 years.
+Steeped in Las Vegas history, the legendary Binion's Gambling Hall & Casino (at 128 E. Fremont Street) was the home of the annual World Series of Poker for nearly 35 years.
 Their Poker Hall of Fame gallery has photos of all the WSOP winners.
+It originally was called Binion's Horseshoe.

 The property itself is one of the oldest in Las Vegas having been around for more than half a century.
 The original owner, Benny Binion, a shadowy Texas cowboy (and ex-convict) died in 1989.
 He descended on downtown Las Vegas in 1946, the same year that mobster Benjamin "Bugsy" Siegel opened the first casino (the Flamingo) on the Strip.